facebook/create-react-app/packages/react-scripts/template/README.md

 Sometimes you might need to tweak the visual styles of Bootstrap (or equivalent package).<br>
 As of `react-scripts@2.0.0` you can import `.scss` files.
 This makes it possible to use a package's built-in Sass variables for global style preferences.

-To customize Bootstrap, create a `.scss` file and import the Bootstrap source stlysheet.
+To customize Bootstrap, create a `.scss` file and import the Bootstrap source stylesheet.
 Add any overrides _before_ the imported file(s).
 You can reference [Bootstrap's documentation](http://getbootstrap.com/docs/4.1/getting-started/theming/#css-variables) for the names of the available variables.

 ```scss
 // Override default variables before the import